 Login to Adobe Add-ons then follow the instructions to download and install.
-This plug-in can be used from version CC2015 and up.

 - From version CC2015 upwards, Extensions Manager is outdated and will cause problems with download from Creative Cloud.
 Read more here.

 - if the plug-in is indicated as installed but you discover that it is not then please do the following: